-During this module students will get hands on practical experience through the implementation of an archaeological experiment based on an outstanding question relating to an artefact from the YAT collections.
-Practical work will be undertaken outdoors, fireside, at the YEAR Centre.
+During this module students will get hands on practical experience through the implementation of an experiment based on an outstanding archaeological question.
+Practical work is normally undertaken outdoors, fireside, at the YEAR Centre.
 Teamwork involving the production of a short documentary film based on your experimental research, and requiring close consideration of target audience, will be exhibited at the end of the course.
-These films may also be used by YAT for exhibitions and education events, thus providing a great learning opportunity for those wishing to pursue a career in the Heritage Sector.

 This module will equip students with the practical skills required to design, conduct and critique experiments related to material culture.

 By the end of the module the students will be able to:

 - Apply an understanding of why experimentation is a key aspect of artefact studies